CCICB/SplicingHeuristics2025/README.md

 Includes the scripts to compute splicing requirements and create sequence logos.

 2. `heuristics/`
-Houses the code for generating data-driven heuristics for splice-altering variant evaluation and spliceogenicity.
+Contains per-variant results for data-driven heuristics and plot code for spliceogenicity.

 3. `novel/`
-Contains the code to apply splicing requirements to novel variants and the plot for pseudoexon inclusion mechanisms.
+Contains the code to plot for pseudoexon inclusion mechanisms.

 4. `outcomes/`
-Plotting the splicing transcript outcomes based on the location of the splice-altering variant.
+Code to plot the splicing transcript outcomes based on the location of the splice-altering variant.

 5. `references/`
 Holds the reference files.